Australian Shepherds are smart, striking dogs; they are natural-born herders who found their fame in rodeos.

 In Europe, the Basques worked with an impressive herding dog.
 As the Basques traveled to Australia, their dogs were bred with the collies – British imports residing in Australia and New Zealand.

-The Basques later traveled to California, where ranchers fell in love with their herding dogs.
+The Basque people later traveled to California, where ranchers saw and fell in love with their herding dogs.

-Further breeding and refining in the US has brought us to the Australian Shepherd we know and love today.
+Further breeding and refining in the US has brought us to the Australian Shepherd we know and adore today.

 Until the mid-20th century, the Australian Shepherd was purely used as a working dog, but it was then made popular by rodeo performer Jay Lister.
 And the rest, as they say, is history.